 We simplified Cheerios from 5 different messages into one, love.
 It’s the first finger-food.
 Parents eat it to live longer, so they can see their children grow up.
 We then explored the cultural tension around love in America and realized that it often depended on race, religion, sexual orientation and many other components.
 We decided to focus on race, as the make-up of U.S. families had changed.
 According to census data, interracial and same-sex couple households had grown by 28%.
 In fact, the number of Americans who identified as multiracial grew faster than those who identified as single-racial.
-Yet advertisers still ignored reality.
+Yet advertisers still ignored this reality.

-However, as a large American brand, Cheerios had a responsibility to overcome racial barriers, take a stand on inclusivity and lead culture.
+However as a large American brand, Cheerios had a responsibility to take a stand on inclusivity and lead culture.
 This is why we reframed it "FROM LOWERING CHOLESTEROL TO SPREADING UNCONDITIONAL LOVE”.

-We challenged the racially segregating norms in a way that only Cheerios could do it: warm, nurturing and optimistic.
+We challenged the racially segregating norms in a way that only Cheerios could do: warm, nurturing and optimistic.
 A mom kind of love!
 Our first TV spot conveyed heart health through the eyes of an ethnically-mixed couple and their child, who dumps Cheerios on top of her napping father’s heart, because she wants him to live longer.
 We also used OOH, digital and social.
 We expanded the the campaign to Canada focusing on gay parents and their children.